janelia-flyem/cluster-calclabels/README.md

     % go get github.com/janelia-flyem/cluster-calclabels

 The orchestration for generating a large, stitched, label volume is done by the python package, CalcLabelOrchestration.
-It should be installed on a compute cluster.
-This package calls [Gala](https://github.com/janelia-flyem/gala) to generate a watershed and [NeuroProof](https://github.com/janelia-flyem/neuroproof) to generate the graph.
-(Please note that if one uses buildem to install gala and NeuroProof, the python in buildem could be used to install CalcLabelOrchestration.
+It should be installed on a machine that can access a SGE compute cluster.

-The python requests package and drmaa package must be installed.)
+CalcLabelOrchestration requires the requests and drmaa package.

+## Overview

+This cluster service takes a REST request for labeling an ROI of grayscale stored in DVID and producing a graph corresponding to these labels.
+(The user can also choose to generate a graph over previously computed labels.)
+It will invoke an orchestrating script on a compute cluster on overlapping chunks of the ROI.
+Seperate executables for segmenting and graph creation will be called for each chunk and stitched together accordingly and written back to DVID.

 ## Workflow

-This cluster service takes a REST request for labeling an ROI of grayscale stored in DVID.
-It will invoke an orchestrating script on a compute cluster which will run a watershed algorithm (Gala) on overlapping chunks of the ROI.
-These chunks are stitched and the labels are written back to DVID.
-Ideally, this service should be able to call any watershed or labeling service.
-Currently, the invocation to Gala is hard-coded in the orchestrating script.

-If the service is running on a machine that does not contain an installation of the orchestrator (e.g., when the service is not running on the compute cluster), a simple configuration file should be provided to specify the location of the orchestrating script and the cluster environment.
+The cluster workflow calls the following tools which need to be accessible to each node in the cluster:

+* [Gala](https://github.com/janelia-flyem/gala): calls [Ilastik](https://github.com/ilastik) for boundary prediction and performs seeded watershed (grayscale -> labels)
+* [NeuroProof](https://github.com/janelia-flyem/neuroproof): performs agglomeration (labels->labels)
+* CalcLabelOrchestration->stitch_labels: Subvolume stitching (labels->maps)
+* CalcLabelOrchestration->commit_labels: Write stitched subvolumes to DVID
+* NeuroProof: build region adjacency graph (RAG) from labels (labels->graph)
+* NeuroProof: generate uncertainty between graph edges (graph->graph)

+## Other Details

+For this script to work properly on the cluster, automatic ssh access must be available from the http server to the orchestrating script.
+When launching the server, the config json file in the main directory should be modified to point to the installed executables.
+Information for each cluster run is stored in the directory provided when starting up the server.

+The graph classifier, agglomeration classifier, and pixel classifier used by this workflow should be stored in the DVID key value titled 'classifiers'.
+Synapse information should be stored in the DVID key value titled 'annotations'.

 ##TODO

+* Regression and integration testing
+* Add robust loggging and some performance benchmarking (runtime for different processes, memory usage, etc) -- return webpage with stats and errors to user
+* Refactor backend orchestrating code (CalcLabelOrchestration) in favor of cluster workflow developed in Apache Spark
+* Allow for flexible plug-n-play interface for calling different support algorithms
-* Create a [buildem](https://github.com/janelia-flyem/buildem) installation for gala, Ilastik, and CalcLabelOrchestration
+* Create a [buildem](https://github.com/janelia-flyem/buildem) or generic install for suite of tools
-* Improve stitcher to handle corner cases in branching (just set a hard threshold)
-* Change overlap boundaries for stitching
-* Generic REST interfaces for watershed generation
+* Create google VM image for cluster installation